 - Share your event in a dedicated email newsletter at least twice (official announcement + reminder)

-- Schedule social media promotions – you can set and forget these
+- Schedule social media promotions (you can set and forget these)

 - Find relevant email newsletters to sponsor

-Everyone loves free stuff
+2) Everyone loves free stuff

 Since the poll was in a different tab from the Q&A section (the default for people joining the webinar), I flashed a slide in each presentation that asked attendees to switch over and answer the poll to be eligible for the random drawing.

-Set rewards based on your event goals
+3) Create rewards based on your event goals

 Lessons in executing an event

-Pad your start times
+1) Pad your start times

-I sent out Google Calendar invites that reserved 15 minutes before the actual session would go live.
-This was so speakers and panelists arrived early enough to test their sound, get re-acquainted with the software, and look through the slides one last time.
-It’s also a great time to share current registrant counts and get everyone excited about the event.
+I sent Google Calendar invites that reserved 15 minutes before the actual session went live.
+This allowed speakers and panelists to arrive early enough to test their sound, get re-acquainted with the software, and look through the slides once more.

-Get your team good equipment
+2) Give your team solid equipment

 Audio